Licence Application Information - Licence Types

 The IPHC issues four different licences to harvest Pacific halibut (Hippoglossus stenolepis) in the waters off Washington, Oregon, and California (IPHC Regulatory Area 2A).
 These licenses are issued to vessels, not individual harvesters.
 Vessels bearing a valid IPHC licence must also possess all federal and state licences required for the waters in which they intend to fish.

-Only one IPHC license per vessel will be issued, with the exception of Incidental Commercial Pacific halibut during the Longline Sablefish Fishery (IS) and Directed Commercial (DC) when both applications are submitted.
+Only one IPHC license per vessel will be issued, with the exception of Incidental Commercial Pacific halibut during the Longline Sablefish Fishery and Directed Commercial when both applications are submitted.

-License and other pertinent information will be sent by first class mail to the vessel owner’s email address provided on the license application following the applicable license deadline.
+License and other pertinent information will be sent electronically to the vessel owner’s email address provided on the license application following the applicable license deadline.

 - Recreational Pacific Halibut Charter

 Application deadline: none

 IPHC Regulatory Area 2A is divided into seven recreational subareas, each with its own allocation and season structure.
 Season dates are set to not conflict with other fisheries, and may be open for only one to three days per week in some subareas.
-Opening dates, local area closures, and bag limits are determined by the National Oceanic and Atmospheric Administration (NOAA) Fisheries and State Fisheries Departments.
+Opening dates, local area closures, and bag limits are determined by the National Oceanic and Atmospheric Administration (NOAA) Fisheries and State Fish and Wildlife Departments.

 Charter vessels retaining Pacific halibut in IPHC Regulatory Area 2A must be licensed by the IPHC.
 Federal and State licensing requirements may also apply.
-If a vessel has an IPHC Regulatory Area 2A (WA-OR-CA) commercial license, the vessel cannot be used to fish recreationally for Pacific halibut in that same regulatory area.
+If a vessel has an IPHC Regulatory Area 2A (WA-OR-CA) commercial license, the vessel cannot be used to fish recreationally for Pacific halibut in that same IPHC Regulatory Area.